 With the exception of materials such as thatch, it is now possible to imitate the appearance of most traditional roofing materials with concrete by controlling its processing to achieve such properties as the required surface texture and color while retaining its basic functionality – that of forming thin interlocking plates that will keep water out.

 Figure 2.
 A traditional ‘cedar shake’ roof in north America made from concrete roof tiles.

-Concrete Roof Tiles and Other Roofing Materials
+Concrete Roof Tiles and Roofing Standards

 The Use of Pigments